d-mon-/typeOf/README.md

     var person2 = new Person2();

     //#instance against instance
-    //if one of them has a constructor, use: x instanceof y.constructor
+    //if one of them has a valid constructor, use: x instanceof y.constructor
-    //otherwise, compare types as String.
+    //otherwise, return false;
     typeOf(person).In(_person); //true
     typeOf(person).In(__person); //true
     typeOf(person).In(person2); //false